-Most network configurations still use IPv4 and will for the foreseeable future, so you won’t need IPv6 for a while unless you’re in an enterprise network that is already utilizing IPv6.
+Most network configurations still use IPv4 and will for the foreseeable future, so you won’t need IPv6 for a while unless you’re in an enterprise network already utilizing IPv6.

 If this doesn’t resolve the error, then move on to the following suggested solution.

-The next step to resolve error code 0x80004005 is to make sure that the NetBIOS service is working.
+The next step to resolve error code 0x80004005 is ensuring the NetBIOS service is working.
 NetBIOS allows networked computers to share resources.
 If this isn’t working or isn’t enabled, it could cause the error to occur.

 Follow these steps to check that the NetBIOS service is enabled: